 - B12 in the form of methylcobalamin has helped me wake up earlier naturally.
 Read: B12 - the Energy Vitamin.
 If you suspect vitamin or mineral deficiencies, take a multivitamin and a liquid multi-mineral supplement in the morning.
 Vitamins and minerals work synergistically so taking individual ones in isolation of the others may not work as well.

 - Don't snooze.
 Using the snooze-button on your alarm makes you tired.
 Try to have sleeping times where you don't need an alarm clock.
 For example, go to sleep so early that you will definitely wake up at the right time each morning.
 Use the bed only for deep sleep and sex.
 No lazying in bed.
 Get up straight away when you wake up, or do a couple of stretches first and then get up.

 - Make sure you love your bed and sleep environment.
-Keeping in mind that sometimes too comfortable can make you sleep too much.
+Keeping in mind that sometimes being too comfortable can make you sleep too much.
 Especially make sure that the room and your covers are not too hot.
-You could experiment on sleeping on a harder mattress or even on a camping mattress, because sometimes this can help you sleep better.
+You could experiment on sleeping on a harder mattress or even on a camping mattress, because this can help some people sleep better.
 Try out what works best for you.
 Keeping the windows open and the room cool, and experimenting with medical-grade negative ionizers to clean and 'nourish' the air can improve the quality of sleep as well.